dverlock/WPBochs/README.md

 ![WPBochs logo](https://dverlock.top/wpbochs/wpbochslogo.png)
 ---
+## IMPORTANT NOTICE: WPBochs is discontinued as of 20.09.2026.
+From that date onward, only GitHub Issue fixes will be released.
+You can still fork the project and continue working on it yourself.

 WPBochs is a port of [Bochs](https://bochs.sourceforge.io/), the x86 emulator, for Windows Phone 8.1, bringing the ability to run older versions of Windows, MS-DOS/FreeDOS and Linux to Windows Phones.
 It features emulating an FPU, Sound Blaster 16 sound card, CD-ROM drive, and much more.
 You can also create floppy/hard disk images directly inside WPBochs through its Image creator.
 If you have no images to test WPBochs on, there already is a built-in demo floppy drive with FreeDOS and some freeware games on it.
 > **Note: WPBochs is not affiliated with Microsoft.**
 ### Screenshots